dgraph-io/dgraph/wiki/content/deploy/ports-usage.md

 be careful not to delete it.

 The new Alpha nodes will automatically detect each other by communicating with Dgraph Zero and establish connections to each other.
-You can provide a list of Zero node addresses to Alpha nodes using the `--zero` flag.
+If you don't have a proxy or load balancer for the Zero nodes, you can provide a list of Zero node addresses for Alpha nodes to use at startup with the `--zero` flag.
 The Alpha node will try to connect to one of the Zero nodes starting from the first Zero node address in the list.
 For example:
 `--zero=zero1,zero2,zero3` where `zero1` is the `host:port` of a zero instance.

 Typically, a Zero node would first attempt to replicate a group, by assigning a